Hamilton Beach TrueAir Compact Pet Air Purifier

 The ultimate question when purchasing an air purifier is how well does it actually purify the air?
 Will it make a difference in the overall air quality or will it just suck up electricity without adding any real benefit to your home environment?
 Will it become another appliance relegated to a forgotten corner of your garage?

 After a few weeks of testing, we were happy to find an answer: The Hamilton Beach TrueAir made a real, discernible difference.
 Within just one day, we noticed we were breathing easier, and within a week, we were sleeping better.
-After a quick vacuum of the house, we also realized how must dust and pet hair the purifier had eliminated.
+After a quick vacuum of the house, we also realized how much dust and pet hair the purifier had eliminated.
 Our two cats love to spend time on the furniture, roll around on the floor, and chase each other from room to room.
 This means that we’re constantly sweeping up cat hair to keep our house clean and smelling fresh.
 Add daily dirt, dust, and sand tracked in by two active toddlers and you have a good idea of how much maintenance our house requires to keep us healthy—so this was huge.

 Air purifiers use a variety of methods to remove harmful contaminants from the air.
 The most common are carbon filters, ionization, or HEPA filters.
 Many even use a combination of methods to provide the highest air quality.
 HEPA stands for High Efficiency Particulate Air and is the name for the type of filter that most air purification systems employ.
 A HEPA filter provides a physical barrier that traps things like dirt, pet dander, and dust mites.